Windows 10’s Final Cumulative Update: How to Install KB5066791 Safely (Build 19044.6456 / 19045.6456)

 PR

-Settings → System → Troubleshoot → Windows Update.
-This can reset cached states and repair basic inconsistencies.
+Go to Settings → System → Troubleshoot → Other troubleshooters and run Windows Update.

 DISM /Online /Cleanup-Image /RestoreHealth